The Australian Medical Association (AMA) has called for better support for bottle feeding parents, and we couldn’t agree more.

 The AMA noted that becoming a mother is an especially demanding transition.
 They suggested mums try to prioritise their own health as well, and said support from a GP or mother’s group was a vital part of this transition.

-Easier said than done, but an excellent sentiment nonetheless!
+Which may be easier said than done, but it’s an excellent sentiment nonetheless.

 Need some support to be the best parent you can be?
 Our Parent School parent coaching experts can help.
 Click to find out more or book a one-on-one session.